sayankae/Algorithm-Practise/README.md

 # Algorithm-Practise
-# This section is for Algorithm only
+# This section is for Algorithm that I know
 -> Segmented Sieve